 - Use up herbs, garlic cloves, onions and anything else in your fridge to create your own marinades and dipping sauces.
 Choose whichever flavour combinations you like best from your fridge and use our tips to make your own with the perfect bbq marinade recipe.

 - Make homemade lemonade from any lemons that are past their best or have gone unused with this simple recipe using just sugar and boiling water.

 - Send a message round to all those invited to your BBQ before you go shopping to check expected numbers – Facebook is the easiest way to reach lots of people at once, and you can keep track of attendees much easier than by text.

 - If struggling for fridge space on the day use coolers, coolboxes or cool bags wherever possible to avoid leaving food out in the warm, even if it’s only for a short time.

 - If you’ve got leftover salad that’s looking a bit limp, don’t bin it – put the leaves into a bowl of ice water to get it nice and crisp again and eat as soon as possible.

 - Leftover barbecued vegetables can be warmed through then used with noodles to make stir fry, mixed with mashed potato for a classic bubble and squeak or mixed with oil and grilled again until soft to make Mediterranean vegetable sandwiches.

 - If you’ve got spare vegetables in your fridge that haven’t yet been on the BBQ, chop them up to make crudités for dunking in leftover side dishes and dips like hummus, or grate and mix with mayonnaise and mustard for easy homemade coleslaw.

-- Any meat leftover from the BBQ should be refrigerated immediately, certainly within two hours of being cooked.
-You can then use it for up to four days in lunchboxes, on sandwiches or served with salad and leftover sides for cold summer dinners.
+- Any BBQ leftovers like meat should be refrigerated immediately, certainly within two hours of being cooked.
+You can then use it for up to four days in lunch boxes, on sandwiches or served with salad and leftover sides for cold summer dinners.